semantic-release/issue-parser/README.md

 Type: `Array<Object>`

-List of issues and pull requests marked as duplicate.
+List of issues and pull requests marked as duplicate.<br>
 Each duplicate has the following properties:

 | Name   | Type     | Description                                                                           |
 |--------|----------|---------------------------------------------------------------------------------------|